 Just how predictive is that first house of the talents we might one day nurture?
 Ernest Hemingway’s boyhood home in Oak Park, Illinois is a spacious Victorian.
 Ernest spent much of his time on the second floor which contained a mini-museum where his father, Dr. Clarence Hemingway, kept his wildlife specimens.
 The family also had a house on Walloon Lake, a place to hunt and fish.
 Some of Hemingway’s best work dealt with nature, including “The Old Man and the Sea” and “The Snows of Kilimanjaro.”
 His homes — from Key West to Cuba and Idaho — were always spacious and open to the great outdoors.

 Of course, the childhood home can be as troubling as it is evocative.
-The psychoanalyst Donald Winnicott once treated a small boy whose parents were distressed after the birth of their second child.
-The household was in chaos with a squalling infant.
-Nerves were frayed, and sleep a rare commodity.
-The parents argued and considered separating.
+The psychoanalyst Donald Winnicott once treated a small boy whose parents were under great strain after the birth of their second child.
+The household was in chaos with a squalling infant who never slept.
+Nerves were frayed, and rest a rare commodity.
+The parents argued and even considered separating.
 One day the boy tied the legs of the chairs and tables in together with a ball of string.
-Later Winnicott explained that this was the child’s way of pulling the household back together.
+Winnicott explained that this was the child’s way of pulling the household back together.

-As her parents argued late at night, one young girl tiptoed from her bedrooms to begin a secret tidying ritual.
+It’s not unusual for children to perform household chores as a kind of magical ritual of renewal.
+As her parents argued late at night, one young girl tiptoed from her bedrooms to begin her secret tidying.
 In the wee hours, she cleaned the kitchen counters, then picked up the living room, plumping up the cushions, and putting all the magazines into a pristine pile.
-Like Winnicott’s boy with string, she did clandestine chores hoping to keep the family intact.
-Now grown, she feels a sense of calm and safety when keeping house today.
+Like Winnicott’s boy with string, she performed these tasks, hoping to keep her family intact.

 When people fail us, we often turn for comfort to a familiar portion of the house.
 In Banana Yoshimoto’s poignant novel Kitchen, a young girl finds solace in the hum of the refrigerator, curling up on the floor next to its thrumming motor.
 “When my grandmother died the other day,” she confides, “I was taken by surprise.
 My family had steadily decreased one by one as the years went by, but when it suddenly dawned on me that I was all alone, everything before my eyes seemed false.
 The fact that time continued to pass in the usual way in this apartment where I grew up, even though now I was here all alone, amazed me…Three days after the funeral I was still in a daze.
 Steeped in a sadness so great I could barely cry, shuffling softly in gentle drowsiness, I pulled my futon into the deathly, silent gleaming kitchen.
 Wrapped in a blanket, like Linus, I slept.
 The hum of the refrigerator kept me from thinking of my loneliness.”